Pollença

-In Pollença you will find a wide range of different accommodation offers, everything from private fincas, villas and apartments to luxury hotels, agroturismos and boutique hotels, yes the possibilities are many in this area.
+In Pollença you will find a wide range of different accommodation offers, from private fincas, villas and apartments to luxury hotels, agroturismos and boutique hotels, yes the possibilities are indeed many in this area.

 All options are on the table in Pollença, there are almost no limitations when it comes to leisure.
 The area is versatile, the cultural heritage is rich and the location and infrastructure makes it easy to reach other interesting places in no time.
 What this means, is that when you’re looking for things to do in Pollença you can choose from a very wide selection of activities such as physical activities, sightseeing, shopping and much more.